 - In severe cases, experiencing nonexistent insects or rats chewing on one’s legs

 Hallucinations that begin within the first day without alcohol tend to be largely auditory, and the individual tends to be aware that these voices or sounds are not real.
-The person may experience alternating phases of hallucinations followed by periods of clearer thinking.
+The person may experience alternating phases of these illusions followed by periods of clearer thinking.

-Hallucinations that cannot be distinguished from reality – such as the insects or rats scenario above – tend to be symptoms of DTs that occur days after alcohol cessation.
-These hallucinations seem very real for people who experience them.
+The ones that cannot be distinguished from reality – such as the insects or rats scenario above – tend to be symptoms of DTs that occur days after alcohol cessation.
+These seem very real for people who experience them.

 What does delirium tremens look like?

-I once experienced alcohol withdrawal hallucinations, and possibly delirium tremens, in my own apartment.
+I once experienced these illusions, and possibly delirium tremens, in my own apartment.

 Come on Chris, man up and get it together – you’ve got to go in for work on Monday.
 Tough it out.

 After spending the entire weekend paralyzed by confusion and anhedonia (“pleasure deafness”) on my couch, I decided to transfer to my bed.
-Since it had been a few days since I had drank any alcohol, I knew that I would not sleep.
+Since it had been a few days since I had drank, I knew that I would not sleep.

 But I did not know that my perception of reality was about to become totally skewed: